fourier/ppath/README.md

 ## Not Implemented functions:
  - samestat (makes no sense since osicat's wrapper around stat()/fstat() calls is used)
- - walk (there are already couple of good implementation around)
+ - walk (there is already a couple of good implementations around)

-Additionally:

- - From ntpath module:
-   - samefile

 ## Author